clojurewerkz/welle.docs/articles/getting_started.md

 ## Supported Riak versions

-Welle currently uses Riak Java driver 1.0.x under the hood and thus supports Riak 1.0 and later versions.
-Please note that some features may be specific to Riak 1.1, 1.2 or later versions.
+Welle supports Riak 1.4 and later versions.
+Please note that some features may be specific to Riak 1.4 or later versions.

 Welle `1.4.0` is compatible with Riak `1.3.0`.